-Having received recent confirmation of the renewal applications for EL 4949 and 4950 for a further year, along with the recently granted EL 5644, management have now commenced discussions with potential joint venture parties to explore and develop the sedimentary uranium deposits.
-ARL is also planning to extend exploration into EL 5644 and into as yet other undrilled sectors of the Clayton Basin, within the tenements that appear to contain similar geological environments to the two identified prospects.
+Tenure on EL4949 and EL4950 was due to expire on 28 August 2016, but the Company has applied for extentions to on these tenements until August 2018.
+As part of this process the Company has applied to reduce the tenure area.
+As at the date of this report these applications are still pending approval, however the Board has no reason to believe these will not be granted.
+Management continue to have discussions with potential joint venture parties to explore and develop the sedimentary uranium deposits.
+The Company is also planning to extend exploration into EL 5644 and into as yet other undrilled sectors of the Clayton Basin, within the tenements that appear to contain similar geological environments to the two identified prospects.